zjkipping/vuejs-webstore-demo/README.md

 Used this to make a button group in a table cell https://bootstrap-vue.js.org/docs/components/button-group#sizing

 Used this as reference for making a form https://bootstrap-vue.js.org/docs/components/form/

+Used this since I forgot how to disable refresh on submit https://stackoverflow.com/questions/19454310/stop-form-refreshing-page-on-submit